ge-king/diceroll/README.md

 Clone from this repository.

-Simply insert your unique discord token in the *Token* line of main .py file, and run.
+Simply insert your unique discord token in the *Token* line of the main .py file, and run.